How to Bypass Reduced Engine Power

 3. Clean the Air Filter

 Your car’s air filter deserves regular attention as it helps protect the engine from debris and pollutants.
 A clogged air filter can reduce engine power, so check your air filter for any blockages, and if necessary, clean or replace it.
-If you find the air filter clogged, this is an easy fix that could resolve the issue of reduced engine power.
+Keeping the area around your filter clean is just as important—learn how to clean your engine bay to prevent dirt from affecting critical components like sensors and the air intake.

 4. Reset the Check Engine Light